KleinRiese/ha_cmdline_netatmo/README.md

 # Get weather data from your favourite netatmo station

-Netatmo has public weather stations and there is a plugin to integrate this data into the Home Assistant.
+Netatmo has public weather stations and there is a plugin to integrate this data into Home Assistant.
 Unfortunately, you can't specify an individual station when using public data, only an area.

 An add-on is available, but you need to run hass.io to use it.